-- All areas shall be located adjacent to the wall of the primary structure and shall not extend more than 30 feet from said wall or beyond any public rightof-way or property line, unless otherwise approved through site plan review. - 2.
+- 1. All areas shall be located adjacent to the wall of the primary structure and shall not extend more than 30 feet from said wall or beyond any public right-of-way or property line, unless otherwise approved through site plan review. - 2.
 No area shall be used for storage purposes. - 3.
-Seating and all items for sales or display located in a front or side yard shall only permitted April 1st October 31st, may not obstruct ADA access and must be secured during non-business hours.
+Seating and all items for sales or display located in a front or side yard shall be removed, enclosed, screened, and/or secured during non-business hours.